MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch4.5" class="n"></a> 4.5 Asynchronous Dynamic Programming

-Dyanamic Programming approaches discussed before are sometimes disadvantageous as they sweep the entirety of the state set.
+Dynamic Programming approaches discussed before are sometimes disadvantageous as they sweep the entirety of the state set.

 >If the state set is very large, then even a single sweep can be prohibitively expensive.

 Thus, we introduce _asynchronous_ DP algorithms which are in-place iterative, and organized independently of the terms of systematic sweeps of the state set.
-They back up the values of states in any order whatsoever, using whatever values of ther states that happen to be available.
-To conver correct, the async. algorithm must continue to backup the values of _all_ states.
+They back up the values of states in any order whatsoever, using whatever values of there states that happen to be available.
+To convert correctly, the async. algorithm must continue to backup the values of _all_ states.

-Async backups do not necessarily imply less computation, but they do mean that an algoirthm doesn't need to get locked in a hopelessly long sweep before progress can be made in improving the policy.
+Async backups do not necessarily imply less computation, but they do mean that an algorithm doesn't need to get locked in a hopelessly long sweep before progress can be made in improving the policy.

 > We can try to take advantage of this flexibility by selecting the states to which we apply backups so as to improve the algorithm’s rate of progress.
 We can try to order the backups to let value information propagate from state to state in an efficient way.
 Some states may not need their values backed up as often as others.
 We might even try to skip backing up some states entirely if they are not relevant to optimal behavior.